FonsecaGitHub/todoList/README.md

 ## License

-Feel free to use however you like
+- Feel free to use however you like.